ruby-amqp/rubybunny.info/articles/getting_started.md

 require "bunny"
 ```

-is the simplest way to load Bunny if you have installed it with RubyGems, but remember that you can omit the rubygems line if your environment does not need it.
+is the simplest way to load Bunny if you have installed it with
+RubyGems, but remember that you can omit the rubygems line if your
+environment does not need it.
 The following piece of code

 ``` ruby
 conn = Bunny.new
 conn.start
 ```

-connects to RabbitMQ running on localhost, with the default port (5672), username (guest), password (guest) and virtual host ('/').
+connects to RabbitMQ running on localhost, with the default port
+(`5672`), username (`"guest"`), password (`"guest"`) and virtual host
+(`"/"`).

 The next line